Grants

 Grant Deadlines

 Georgia Humanities offers two application cycles each year, one in the fall and one in the spring.
-Our Fall 2024 grant application cycle closed on October 7, 2024.
-Our spring grant cycle will open in March 2025.
+Our spring grant cycle will open on March 3, 2025.
+Applicants are invited to submit their proposal draft by end of business on March 17 to receive detailed feedback.
+This step is optional.
+The final cycle deadline for the spring cycle is March 31.

 Grant Questions and Reporting